MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 To reimage a Mark 1 **Device**, you will need:

 * A MicroSD card reader - whether this is built in to your computer or works via USB adapter.
-* You will need [Etcher](https://etcher.io/), a disk image writer, or equivalent software that writes disk images to a MicroSD card
+* Software that writes disk images to a MicroSD card such as the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
-* A torque screwdriver to unscrew the torque screws on the Mark 1 **Device**
+* A torque screwdriver to unscrew the torque screws on the Mark 1 Device.

 #### Reimaging steps